ml6team/quick-tips/structured_data/2021_06_07_timeseries_labeling_tools/README.md

 On the other hand annotations can be imported from various sources, so Grafana can be interesting to visualize annotation.

-There is plugin that could store the data in an influxdb.
-However question is how mature the plugin is ([https://grafana.com/grafana/plugins/novalabs-annotations-panel/](https://grafana.com/grafana/plugins/novalabs-annotations-panel/)).
+There is a plugin that stores the annotations in InfluxDB.
+However, the question is how mature this [plugin](https://grafana.com/grafana/plugins/novalabs-annotations-panel/) really is.

 #### Conclusion
 Grafana is an excellent tool to visualize time series.